AffanI03/AffanI03/README.md

 Repository Basics:
 Can create a new repository on GitHub. -DONE Understands the purpose of a README file. - DONE
-Knows how to initialize a repository with a README.
-Can describe the importance of .gitignore files. - DONE
+Knows how to initialize a repository with a README. - DONE Can describe the importance of .gitignore files. - DONE

 Cloning and Forking: